02 - Fundamentals fo Queuing Theory - OMT

 Servers in parallel

-When the servers are localized in parallel, they can work at the same time.
+When the servers are localised in parallel, they can work at the same time.
 These are differentiated based on how the queue works:

 One problem that might arise with parallel service, is that the servers are not positioned in space in an efficient way.
-It may happen that the queue blocks some other server.
-This could happen, for example, at a petrol station where two pumps are one after the other and there is not enought space for cars to overtake each other.
+It may happen that the queue of one server blocks some other server.
+This could happen, for example, at a petrol station where two pumps are one after the other and there is not enough space for cars to overtake each other.

 Schermata 2024-10-26 alle 12.33.58.png

-In a decentralized system, each server has its own queue.
+In a decentralised system, each server has its own queue.

 Decentralized queues diagram - 02 - Fundamentals fo Queuing Theory - OMT 2024-10-26 12.20.34.excalidraw.png